OpenDAoC/OpenDAoC-Core/Helper Docs/OpenDAoC_Code_Review_Guide.md

 - [ ] No security vulnerabilities (SQL injection, etc.)
 - [ ] Graceful degradation on errors

+### SRD Integration ✅
+- [ ] **New Features**: Documented in SRD before implementation
+- [ ] **Bug Fixes**: Verified against SRD expected behavior
+- [ ] **Discoveries**: New mechanics added to SRD with source documentation
+- [ ] **Test Alignment**: Tests reference SRD specifications

 ---

 ## Conclusion

-This code review guide ensures OpenDAoC maintains high code quality while preserving authentic DAoC gameplay mechanics.
-Focus on interface-first design, performance targets, and accurate game rule implementation.
+This code review guide ensures OpenDAoC maintains high code quality while preserving authentic DAoC gameplay mechanics as documented in the SRD.
+Focus on interface-first design, performance targets, and accurate game rule implementation per SRD specifications.

 **Remember: The goal is not to change the game, but to improve the code that runs it.**

 For detailed requirements, refer to:
-- `Core_Systems_Game_Rules.md` for game mechanics
+- `SRD/` for authoritative game mechanics specifications
 - `Core_Systems_Interface_Design.md` for architecture patterns
 - `Development_Standards_Rule.md` for coding standards